 - Lynn Fine: Learning from Code for America

 As is tradition with OSDC, morning and afternoon tea as well as lunch will be inclusive for all attendees, as well as the conference dinner on Wednesday evening.

 Seasoned delegates will tell you that who you meet at a conference is as important as what you learn, so don't forget the "hallway track"!
 OSDC provides you with an awesome opportunity to hang out with other bright and diverse minds!

-Registrations are now open.
-Tickets are normally $320, but we have a limited number of discounted early bird tickets available - so book fast!
-Lower priced tickets for students are available, with some free tickets for volunteers (see the Team page if you want to voltunteer!).
+Registrations are in full flow.
+Regular tickets are only $280.
+Special tickets for students are available, with some free tickets for volunteers (see the Team page if you want to voltunteer!).
 Workshops may attract a (low) additional fee to cover costs.

-While OSDC will be host to a wide range of presentation topics, from running an open source business or community, to more technical presentations, the overall conference theme for 2014 is
+While OSDC hosts a wide range of presentation topics, from running an open source business or community, to more technical presentations, the overall conference theme for 2014 is

 - Open - Open Source software, hardware, data and standards (protocols) enable higher quality, more secure products, and faster innovation.